 the U.S. Department of Education, Office of Civil Rights (; 800-421-3481).

 required to promptly report potential incidents of Prohibited Conduct to the Title IX Coordinator.
-A report to a Responsible Employee is a report to the institution, and Lynchburg College is generally obligated to investigate.
+A report to a Responsible Employee is a report to the institution, and University of Lynchburg is generally obligated to investigate.
 For more information regarding the respective roles and responsibilities of Confidential and Responsible Employees, see Section V of this policy.

 certain crimes that are considered serious and immediate threats to students or employees.

 There are multiple ways to report incidents of Prohibited Conduct.
-Lynchburg College encourages all individuals to report Prohibited Conduct to the Title IX Coordinator and, when such Prohibited Conduct might constitute a crime, to report such conduct to law enforcement.
+University of Lynchburg encourages all individuals to report Prohibited Conduct to the Title IX Coordinator and, when such Prohibited Conduct might constitute a crime, to report such conduct to law enforcement.
 Responsible Employees are required to report Prohibited Conduct to the Title IX Coordinator.

 Claimants or other persons may notify, or decline to notify, law enforcement authorities of Prohibited Conduct.
 The Lynchburg Police Department may be contacted at the following: